jjbailey/browse/README.md

 - turns off follow/tail mode
 - sets the page title

-When browse is called with no file names, browse attempts to restore the session saved in ~/.browserc.
+When browse is called with no file names, browse attempts to restore the session saved in `~/.browserc`.

-## Command-line (Tab) completion
+## Command-line (Tab) Completion

-browse has support for command-line completion based on chzyer/readline.
-This feature allows users to type part of a program or file name and press the TAB key to have the browser automatically suggest possible completions.
-This feature is available for bash commands and for browsing another file.
+browse has support for command-line completion based on c-bata/go-prompt.
+This feature enables users to type part of a program or file name and press the TAB key to have the browser automatically suggest possible completions.
+This feature is available for bash commands and for browsing other files.

-The readline package works well, with a limitation: readline bug #234 renders it non-functional when input to browse is a pipe.

-At most, browse returns 40 results.
+At most, browse returns 1000 results.
 More specific searches return better suggestions.

-browse does not suggest binary files in file name searches.
+browse maintains two history files, `~/.browse_shell` for command history, and `~/.browse_files` for file history.
+The history sizes are 500 entries maximum.

 ## Usage